-Standard (and defacto standard) libraries provide the highest degree of portability because the programmer can frequently replace only the library used without even changing the source code itself when changing compute architectures.
+Standard (and de facto standard) libraries provide the highest degree of portability because the programmer can frequently replace only the library used without even changing the source code itself when changing compute architectures.
 Since many hardware vendors provide highly-tuned versions of common libraries, using libraries can also result in very high performance.
 Although libraries can provide both high portability and high performance, few applications are able to use only libraries because of their limited scope.

-Some vendors provide additional libraries as a value-added for their platform, but which implement nonstandard APIs.
+Some vendors provide additional libraries as a value-add for their platform, but which implement non-standard APIs.
 These libraries provide high performance, but little portability.
 Fortunately because libraries provide modular APIs, the impact of using non-portable libraries can be isolated to limit the impact on overall application portability.

-Standard Programming Languages
+1.1.2 Standard Programming Languages

 Many standard programming languages either have or are beginning to adopt features for parallel programming.
-For example, Fortran 2008 added support for do concurrent, which exposes the parallelism within that loop.
+For example, Fortran 2008 added support for do concurrent, which exposes the potential parallelism with that loop, and C++17 added support for std::execution, which enables users to express parallelism with certain loop structures.
 Adoption of these language features is often slow, however, and many standard languages are only now beginning to discuss parallel programming features for future language releases.
 When these features become commonplace, they will provide high portability, since they are part of a standard language, and if well-designed can provide high performance as well.